gamedig/node-gamedig/CONTRIBUTING.md

 ## Development
 Note before contributing that everything done here is under the [MIT](https://opensource.org/license/mit/) license.

 ### Naming
 Naming is an important matter, and it shouldn't be changed unless necessary.

-Game **names** should be added as they appear on steam (or other storefront if not listed there) with the release year appended in brackets (except when the release year is already part of the name).
+Game **names** should be added as they appear on steam (or other storefront if not listed there) with also the release year included as `games.release_year`.
-If there is a mod that needs to be added (or it adds the support for server queries for the game), its name should be composed of the game name, a separating **bracket**, the mod name and the release year as specified previously (e.g. `Grand Theft Auto V - FiveM (2013)`).
+If there is a mod that needs to be added (or it adds the support for server queries for the game), its name should be composed of the game name, a separating **bracket**, the mod name and the release year as specified previously (e.g. `Grand Theft Auto V - FiveM`).

+Older IDs exist because of a naming system update.
+Having them as an option, guarantees that other softwares will still function after a library update.

-A game's **identification** is a lowercase alphanumeric string will and be forged following these rules:
+A game's **identification** is a unique lowercase alphanumeric string will and be forged following these rules:

 1. Names composed of a maximum of two words (unless #4 applies) will result in an id where the words are concatenated (`Dead Cells` -> `deadcells`), acronyms in the name count as a single word (`S.T.A.L.K.E.R.` -> `stalker`).